ibaris/rasterpy/README.md

 </p>

 # Introduction
-Basic routines to read and write raster files with python
+Rasterpy contains basic routines to read and write raster files with python.
+With Rasterpy one can read the following raster types:
+* **'tif'**: All .tiff formats like GEOtiff etc.
+* **'.hdr'**: All ENVI formats like '.bin' and '.hdr' formats.
+This is usefull if you want to read data from third party software like Polsarpro.